 What about roaster handles?

-You also want to make sure handles are strongly riveted to the roasting pan.
-Stainless steel handles tend to be a bit cooler than cast iron handles, but in either case, be sure to use an oven mitt, since all handles, even those called “stay cool,” will get hot in the oven, too hot for hands without mitts!
+You also want to make sure handles are firmly riveted to the roasting pan.
+Stainless steel handles tend to be a bit cooler than cast iron handles, but in either case, be sure to use an oven mitt, since all handles, even those called “stay cool,” will get hot in the oven, too hot for hands without oven mitts!
 Be sure to think about the additional width handles add when you make your roasting pan decision.